nokotaro/misskey/docs/backup.md

-How to backup your Misskey
+How to backup your twista
 ==========================

 Make sure **mongodb-tools** installed.